-Digital tool use substantially increased across all surveyed business sectors^{xv} during the pandemic
+Digital tool use substantially increased across all surveyed business sectors^{xii} during the pandemic

 Across business sectors, surveyed MSMEs increased their usage of digital tools for business purposes during the pandemic, with substantial increases in the manufacturing and industry and hospitality sectors.
-More specifically, 63 percent of surveyed MSMEs in the manufacturing and industry sector reported that they had ever used digital tools for business purposes prior to the COVID-19 pandemic, which then increased 19 percentage points to 82 percent of surveyed MSMEs in this sector in the past year since COVID-19.xvi Additionally, 76 percent of surveyed MSMEs in the hospitality sector reported that they had ever used digital tools for business purposes prior to the COVID-19 pandemic, which then increased 15 percentage points to 91 percent of surveyed MSMEs in this sector in the past year since COVID-19.xvii While digital tool use in the professional services sector also increased during the pandemic, the increase was not as substantial.xviii
+More specifically, 63 percent of MSMEs in the manufacturing and industry sector reported that they had ever used digital tools for business purposes prior to the COVID-19 pandemic, which then increased 19 percentage points to 82 percent of MSMEs in this sector reported that they had ever used digital tools for business purposes prior to the covID-19 pandemic, which then increased 19 percent of MSMEs in the hospitality sector reported that they had ever used digital tools for business purposes prior to the COVID-19 pandemic, which then increased 15 percentage points to 91 percent of MSMEs in this sector in the past year since COVID-19.^{xii} While digital tool use in the professional services sector also increased during the pandemic, the increase was not as substantial.^{xv}

 Following similar trends found elsewhere in this brief, recent digital tool use in all three sectors has declined, but remains well above pre-pandemic levels.
-For example, 79 percent of surveyed MSMEs in the manufacturing and industry sector, 81 percent of surveyed MSMEs in the professional services sector, and 88 percent of surveyed MSMEs in the hospitality sector reported that they used digital tools for business purposes in the past 30 days.xix While newer digital tools such as social media and digital payment platforms were used by all three sectors in comparable percentages, surveyed MSMEs in the hospitality sector reported using higher percentages of older and customer-facing technologies.
-For example, 73 percent of surveyed MSMEs in hospitality reported using email and 39 percent reported using videoconferencing in the past 30 days, while only 53 percent and 25 percent of surveyed businesses in the professional services reported using each tool in the same time period.xx xiv Other answer options included don't know or refused.
+For example,79 percent of MSMEs in the manufacturing and industry sector, 81 percent of MSMEs in the professional services sector, and 88 percent of MSMEs in the hospitality sector reported that they used digital tools for business purposes in the past 30 days.^{xvi} While newer digital tools such as social media and digital payment platforms were used by all three sectors in comparable percentages, MSMEs in the hospitality sector reported using higher percentages of older and customer-facing technologies.
+For example, 73 percent of MSMEs in hospitality reported using email and 39 percent reported using videoconferencing in the past 30 days, while only 53 percent and 25 percent of business in the professional services reported using each tool in the same time period.^{xvii} purposes in the past 30 days is not statistically significant per Chi-squared goodness of fit test, adjusted p < 0.05.
+Among MSMEs in the Manufacturing & Industry sector, the difference in use of digital tools for business purposes in the past year and use of digital tools for business purposes in the past 30 days is not statistically significant per Chi-squared goodness of fit test, adjusted p > 0.05.